iarsystems/bx-github-ci/README.md

 # IAR Build Tools for Arm on Linux in GitHub Actions

 ## Disclaimer
 The information provided in this tutorial is subject to change without notice and does not represent a commitment on any part of IAR.
 While the information contained herein is useful as reference for DevOps Engineers willing to implement CI/CD using IAR Tools, IAR assumes no responsibility for any errors, omissions or particular implementations.

 ## Introduction
 From a CI/CD perspective, the [IAR Build Tools for Arm](https://iar.com/bxarm) comes with everything you need to build embedded firmware projects from the command line.
-This tutorial provides a simple example with general guidelines on how to set up a CI/CD pipeline using [GitHub Actions](https://github.com/actions).
+This tutorial provides a simple example with general guidelines on how to set up a CI/CD pipeline using [GitHub Actions](https://docs.github.com/en/actions) while taking advantage of the so-called [GitHub self-hosted runners][gh-shr-url].

+In case you need an introduction on how to get started with GitHub, use [Quickstart](https://docs.github.com/en/get-started).

 ## Prerequisites
 Before you begin, you will need to download and install the following: